QCA Principles

 How Cohort applies this principle

-The Board and Group’s approach to risk is set out in the Audit Committee report and in the Risk Management section.
+The Board and Group’s approach to risk is set out in the Audit Committee report and in the Risk Management and Principle risks sections.

-The Board has overall responsibility for the system of internal control and for reviewing its effectiveness in managing the risks we face.
 Such systems are designed to manage rather than eliminate risks and can provide only reasonable and not absolute assurance against material misstatement or loss.
-Each year, on behalf of the Board, the Audit Committee reviews the effectiveness of these systems.
-This is achieved primarily by considering the risks potentially affecting the Group and from discussions with the external auditor.
-The key risks of the Group are presented in the Risk management section.
+Each year, in addition to our internal risk management process, the Audit Committee and the Board reviews any material risks potentially affecting the Group in discussions with the external auditor.

 On the recommendation of the Audit Committee, the Board has determined that an internal audit function is not required due to the relatively small size of Cohort and the high level of Director review and authorisation of transactions.
 The Board will keep this matter under review as the Group develops.